-Tired of going to the same old places for vacation?
+Tired of going to the same old places for vacation and summer activities?
 Why not try somewhere new?
 After heading south to Florida for the Winter vacation, head North to Traverse Michigan for your Summer vacation.
 You will be pleasantly surprised.

 Experience the views of the huge Traverse Bay, which leads to Lake Michigan, the second largest of the five Great Lakes in North America.
 Summers are great in Traverse, as it is right off the Bay, and lake, with lots of breezes.
 No muggy summer days, but plenty warm enough to swim and enjoy the great outdoors.